 Oh yes!
 I can stand while they can’t! hahah they have to kneel, bend, or sit hahahha.

 Then we arrive at the 2nd stage of the cave.
-In this stage, we experienced total darkness after we were requested by our guide to switch our gadgets and flashlights off.
-Well I will not post a picture of it because it is just black hahahahah.
-Anyway we also experienced the “sound of silence”.
+In this stage, we experienced total darkness after we were requested by our guide to switch our gadgets and flashlights off and turn off any light source.
+So, we also experienced the “sound of silence”.
 After we were asked to close our flashlights and gadgets, we were asked to keep quiet for 10 seconds.

 Inside the cave, there are also animals…. mammals… oh yes you guessed it right! bats!
 There are bats inside the cave.
 These are small insect bats.